andrewwiik/iOS-Blocks/README.md

 make package
 ```

-After iOS Blocks is compiled you should be able to find a debian package (.deb) in a folder titled "debs" in the same directory that you ran the commands to build iOS Blocks.
+After iOS Blocks is compiled you should be able to find a debian package (.deb) in a folder titled "debs" in the same directory that you ran the commands to compile iOS Blocks.

+#### iOSOpenDev (OSX users obly) ####

+In order to compile iOS Blocks using iOSOpenDev you need to follow the instructions outlined <a href="https://github.com/wzqcongcong/iOSOpenDev">here</a> to intstall iOSOpenDev.
+Please make sure you either download the XCode version 7.2.1 or manually install the 9.2 SDK as Apple started stripping private symbols from SDKs starting with iOS 9.3.

+After iOSOpenDev and the proper SDK installed just open the *curago.xcodeproj* file and press build.
+After iOS Blocks is finished building you should find  a folder labeled *Packages* in the root directory of the project, inside the directory you will find a debian file (.deb) for iOS Blocks along with a .zip that will contain the contents of the debian package for easier examination.

 ### Bugs ###